MyDataAnaAnalysis/Unilever_Sales_Overview_Analysis/README.md

 - Visualize sales trends through bar sparklines and include average lines for better trend analysis.

   Additional features include:
-- Sales by State: A bubble map representing sales distribution across states, paired with a bar chart for detailed comparison.
+- **Sales by State:** A bubble map representing sales distribution across states, paired with a bar chart for detailed comparison.
-- KPI Table: A tabular view of CY and PY metrics for sales, profit, and quantity, along with YoY changes.
+- **KPI Table:** A tabular view of CY and PY metrics for sales, profit, and quantity, along with YoY changes.

 #### Project Steps
 The project followed these major steps:
-1. Requirement Gathering: Defined the business objectives and KPIs.
+1. **Requirement Gathering:** Defined the business objectives and KPIs.
-2. Data Walkthrough: Explored the dataset to understand its structure.
+2. **Data Walkthrough:** Explored the dataset to understand its structure.
-3. Data Connection: Connected to the data source and prepared for modeling.
+3. **Data Connection:** Connected to the data source and prepared for modeling.
-4. Data Cleaning/Quality Check: Processed and ensured data accuracy.
+4. **Data Cleaning/Quality Check:** Processed and ensured data accuracy.
-5. Data Modeling: Structured data for effective analysis.
+5. **Data Modeling:** Structured data for effective analysis.
-6. DAX Calculations: Created dynamic calculations to meet reporting needs.
+6. **DAX Calculations:** Created dynamic calculations to meet reporting needs.
-7. Dashboard Development: Designed the layout, created charts, and formatted reports.
+7. **Dashboard Development:** Designed the layout, created charts, and formatted reports.
-8. Insights Generation: Derived actionable insights from the visualizations.
+8. **Insights Generation:** Derived actionable insights from the visualizations.

+### Tools & Technologies
+- **Power BI:** Used for data modeling, DAX calculations, and visual reporting.
+ **Dummy Sales Data:** A simulated dataset representing Unilever's sales metrics across regions and states.

+### Key Insights:
+- Regional sales performance variations and trends over time.
+- Comparative analysis between current and previous years' metrics.
+- Identification of high-performing regions and products.
+- Insights into sales distribution across different states.